kyaiooiayk/MLOps-Machine-Learning-Operations/tutorials/Docker/ReadMe.md

   - **Container image**: This is the easiest option.
 This allows every collaborator or a cluster management service, such as Kubernetes, to pull a container image, instantiate it, and execute training immediately.
   - **Dockerfile**: This is a lightweight option.
 Dockerfiles contain instructions on what dependencies to download, build, and compile to create a container image.
 Dockerfiles can be versioned along with your training code.
 You can automate the process of creating container images from Dockerfiles by using continuous integration services, such as AWS CodeBuild.

+## General workflow
+The general workflow is:
+  - Build an image `docker build` or download it from a registry `docker pull`.
+  - Run a container from an image `docker run`.
+  - A running container can be transformed in a new image `docker commit` and pushed to the registry `docker push`.

-## Step-by-step guide to create a Docker image
+## Step-by-step guide to create your own Docker image
 - Step #1: Save all the packages in the file with: `pip freeze > requirements.txt`.
 It’s a good practice to list the exact version of the library rather than `><`, but this does not seem to have stuck among practioners.
 The file looks like something like this:
 ```
 joblib==0.16.0